 Of 1,600 operatives employed in several factories in Harpur and Lanark, but 10 were over 45 years of age; of 22,094 operatives in diverse factories in Stockport and Manchester, but 143 were over 45 years old.
-Of these 143, 16 were retained as a special favour, and one was doing the work of a child.
-A list of 131 spinners contained but seven over 45 years, and yet the whole 131 were rejected by the manufacturers, to whom they applied for work, as "too old," and were without means of support by reason of old age!
-Mr. Ashworth, a large manufacturer, admits in a letter to Lord Ashley, that, towards the fortieth year, the spinners can no longer prepare the required quantity of yarn, and are therefore "sometimes" discharged; he calls operatives forty years of age "old people!"
-Commissioner Mackintosh expresses himself in the same way in the report of 1833:
+Of these 143,16 were retained as a special favour, and one was doing the work of a child.
+A list of 131 spinners contained but seven over 45 years, and yet the whole 131 were rejected by the manufacturers, to whom they applied for work, as "too old".
+Of fifty worked-out spinners in Bolton only two were over 50 and the rest did not yet average 40 and all were without means of support by reason of old age!
+Mr. Ashworth, a large manufacturer, admits in a letter to Lord Ashley, that, towards the fortieth year, the spinners can no longer prepare the required quantity of yarn, and are therefore "sometimes" discharged; he calls operatives forty years of age "old people"!
+Commissioner Mackin-tosh expresses himself in the same way in the report of 1833: